Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 1. Perseverance

 “Will I make my parent happy?”
 “Can I stack up against this professional player I saw on social media?”
 “What if I let my teammates down?”
 These questions often circle in player’s minds.
-While these external pressures can have an impact on a young player’s mindset, it is important athletes are able to maintain their “ideal level” of performance despite these pressures.
+While these external pressures can have an impact on a young player’s mindset, it is important athletes can maintain their “ideal level” of performance despite these pressures.
 Some tips for perseverance are:

 • Leave your problems at the door